 The sound of the engine chugging along and the smell of the steam make it a really magical way to travel as you sit back and soak up the scenery.
 Services run on selected dates from March until October, with special festive events over Christmas.
 And with a day Rover ticket so you can get on and off the train, and stop to explore Winchcombe or Broadway along the way.

-5. Stay in a castle
+4. Stay in a castle or stately home

 Live like a king or queen for the night with a stay in a Cotswold castle.
 Thornbury Castle* just west of the Cotswolds dates from the 1500s and was once used as a countryside retreat by Henry VIII and Anne Boleyn.
 Today it’s a luxurious hotel which is packed with original features, including wood panelling, brocade fabrics, frescoes, chandeliers and stone fireplaces with a roaring fire.